nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

 The graph now shows the dependency between `products-api` and `auth`.

 The project graph is more than just a visualization - Nx provides tooling to optimize your task-running and even automate your CI based on this graph.
-This will be covered in more detail in: [4: Workspace Optimization](/node-tutorial/4-workspace-optimization).
+This will be covered in more detail in: [4: Task Pipelines](/node-tutorial/4-task-pipelines).

 ## What's Next